What is Carding and How to Keep eCommerce Businesses Protected

 - Add reCAPTCHA.
 Integrating reCAPTCHA technology onto eCommerce sites can also defend payments.
 It validates that all actions performed on a site are done so by humans and not bots or script automation.

-As you can see, a little preparation can go a long way when it comes to preventing fraudulent attacks like carding.
+As you can see, a little preparation by eCommerce businesses can go a long way when it comes to preventing fraudulent attacks like carding.
 If you have questions on this topic, fill out the brief form below.
 We are always happy to continue the conversation.